 Many children and adolescents experiment with drug and/or alcohol use at some in their lives.
 While many may do so as a means of experimenting, there are others who as an unconscious means of self-medicating the distressing symptoms of an undiagnosed mental health condition.
 Regardless of the reasons why a child or adolescent begins using substances, it is imperative that interventions are made early so as to prevent the onset of future detriments.
-At Desert Hills, we recognize and understand the unique challenges that children and adolescents who are struggling with chemical dependency face and have therefore designed programming specifically to meet those needs.
+At Desert Hills, a leading substance abuse treatment center in New Mexico, we recognize and understand the unique challenges that children and adolescents who are struggling with chemical dependency face and have therefore designed treatment specifically to meet those needs.
 While the use of drugs and/or alcohol can rapidly take over a person’s life, the earlier that an intervention is made, the higher the likelihood that positive outcomes will result.

-Located in Albuquerque, New Mexico, Desert Hills provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since its opening in 1990, Desert Hills has grown from a small residential program to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since its opening in 1990, our treatment center has grown from a small residential center to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
 In order to ensure that we are offering the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training for and supervision of all our staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that the abuse of substances has imposed on your child’s life and help him or her develop the skills needed to return to living the healthy, happy, and sober life that or she deserves to be living.
-At Desert Hills, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.
+At our treatment center, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.

 Helping a Loved One or Family Member Get Treatment